 Contact 'Scott Bcotmedia' if you need help with anything

-I have shared the 'CRITICAL THINKER' community with you all on Google+
+I will be sharing the 'CRITICAL THINKER' community with you all on Google+ for this project.

 Please add articles/ share ideas and comment on each-others posts so we can help each other through LO3.